Knicks above .500 after 109-90 rout of Pistons

 Derrick Rose scored 14 points, less than a month after he was traded from the Pistons to the Knicks.
 Dennis Smith Jr., who went to Detroit in that deal, started and scored seven.

 Jerami Grant scored 21 points for the Pistons.
 They shot just 38% from the field and went 9 of 32 from 3-point range.
-Detroit has lost six of seven.
+Detroit has lost six of seven, and Wayne Ellington said the week-long break coming up will be welcome.

+“It’s been a rough season.
+We’ve been through it physically, mentally,” Ellington said.
+“The break is always great, especially for a young team.”

 RJ Barrett scored 21 points for the Knicks, and Alec Burks added 16.